Mirror neuron: Autism

 Some anatomical differences have been found in the mirror neuron related brain areas in adults with autism spectrum disorders, compared to non-autistic adults.
 All these cortical areas were thinner and the degree of thinning was correlated with autism symptom severity, a correlation nearly restricted to these brain regions.
 Based on these results, some researchers claim that autism is caused by impairments in the mirror neuron system, leading to disabilities in social skills, imitation, empathy and theory of mind.

 Many researchers have pointed out that the "broken mirrors" theory of autism is overly simplistic, and mirror neurons alone cannot explain the differences found in individuals with autism.
 First of all, as noted above, none of these studies were direct measures of mirror neuron activity - in other words fMRI activity or EEG rhythm suppression do not unequivocally index mirror neurons.
 Dinstein and colleagues found normal mirror neuron activity in people with autism using fMRI.
 In individuals with autism, deficits in intention understanding, action understanding and biological motion perception (the key functions of mirror neurons) are not always found, or are task dependent.
 Today, very few people believe an all-or-nothing problem with the mirror system can underlie autism.
 Instead, "additional research needs to be done, and more caution should be used when reaching out to the media."

 Research from 2010 concluded that autistic individuals do not exhibit mirror neuron dysfunction, although the small sample size limits the extent to which these results can be generalized.
-More recent research has still found no neurological evidence to support this “broken-mirror theory” of autism.
+A more recent review argued there was not enough neurological evidence to support this "broken-mirror theory" of autism.